-I’VE been involved in thousands of interviews over the years – either asking the questions, answering the questions, or hand-holding a client through the process.
+We have been involved in thousands of media interviews over the years – either asking the questions, answering the questions or helping a client through the interview process.

-- Look at a media interview request as an opportunity or a free plug.
-And even when responding to a crisis comms situation look at it as an opportunity to explain your side of the story.
+- Look at a media interview request as an opportunity for free PR.
+Even when responding to a crisis comms situation, look at it as an opportunity to explain your side of the story.
 If you don’t, someone else will do it for you.

 - Preparation is critical

 - Ask who the interviewer will be.
-The research or reporter who contacts you won’t always know, but all interviewers are different, and have different styles and approaches.
+All interviewers are different and have varying styles and approaches.
 So, if you know the interviewers or have seen them in action before, you can begin to prepare and visualise the interview.

 - Ask how long the interview will be.
 It is important to know this to appreciate how long you have to get your key messages across.

 - Think about the questions you might be asked.
 What would you ask yourself in that situation, and plan accordingly.

 - Ask if anyone else is also being interviewed.
 It may be someone who is giving an opposite view to yours so you might expect some hostility or challenges.